burtscriptor/project1-minesweeper/README.md

 *    _I wonder what happens if you place flags on all the tiles?_

 ## Play the game!
-Here is a link to [Mine Sweeper](https://burtscriptor.github.io/project1-minesweeper/) to play the game.
+Here is a link to [Mine Sweeper](https://burtscriptor.github.io/project1-minesweeper/).

  **Technologies Used**: [Javascript](https://en.wikipedia.org/wiki/JavaScript), [HTML](https://en.wikipedia.org/wiki/HTML) and [CSS](https://en.wikipedia.org/wiki/CSS) are the three languages used in the development of this version of Mine Sweeper.
-I utlised [Stack Overflow](https://stackoverflow.com/), [Chat GTP](https://chat.openai.com/), [W3School](https://www.w3schools.com/js/default.asp) - school is kool ;) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) to assit development as I am new to software engineering.
+I utlised [Stack Overflow](https://stackoverflow.com/), [W3School](https://www.w3schools.com/js/default.asp) - school is kool ;) and [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference) to assit development as I am new to software engineering.

   ☐ **Next Steps**: I think a _limbs left_ feature could be interesting?
 Don't you?
 There are still improvements to this basic version that need to be improved, not limited to but including centering the **Well done!** message.